-12.3 We will take all possible steps to safeguard our children and to ensure that the adults in our school are safe to work with children.
-When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2020) are adhered to and will seek appropriate advice.
-The first point of contact for schools regarding LADO issues is via the Local Authority Duty Desk on 01603 307797.
-A Duty Advisor will give advice and guidance on next steps.
-If the advice is to make a referral to LADO then the form should be completed.
-Direct contact details for the LADO are- e-mail: LADO@norfolk.gov.uk or telephone 01603 223693.
+12.4 We will take all possible steps to safeguard our children and to ensure that the adults in our schools are safe to work with children.
+When concerns arise, we will always ensure that the procedures outlined in the local protocol Allegations Against Persons who Work with Children and Part 4 of 'Keeping Children Safe in Education', DfE (2021) are adhered to and will seek appropriate advice.
+The first point of contact for schools regarding concerns and/ or allegation issues (including for supply teachers) is via the Local Authority Education Duty Desk on 01603 307797.
+A Duty Advisor (not a LADO) will give advice and guidance on next steps.
+If the advice is to make a referral to the LADO service then the LADO referral form should be completed.
+The completed LADO referral form is then sent via e-mail to: LADO@norfolk.gov.uk.
 See Appendix 4 for further details.

-12.4 If an allegation is made or information is received about any adult who works in our setting which indicates that they may be unsuitable to work with children, the member of staff receiving the information should inform the Executive Headteacher immediately.
+12.5 If an allegation is made or information is received about any adult who works/ volunteer in our setting which indicates that they may be unsuitable to work / volunteer with children, the member of staff receiving the information should inform the Executive Headteacher immediately.
 This includes concerns relating to agency and supply staff and volunteers.
 Should an allegation be made against the Executive Headteacher, this will be reported to the Chair of Governors.
-In the event that neither the Executive Headteacher nor Chair of Governors is not contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.
+In the event that neither the Executive Headteacher nor Chair of Governors is contactable on that day, the information must be passed to and dealt with by either the member of staff acting as Headteacher or the Vice Chair of Governors.

-12.5 The Executive Headteacher or Chair of Governors will seek advice from the LADO within one working day.
+12.6 The Executive Headteacher or Chair of Governors will seek advice from the LADO within one working day.
 No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.

-12.6 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
+12.7 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
 Where concerns are raised about an individual and the school is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
 In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
-Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the school will usually take the lead in conducting an investigation as we have direct access to any affected children and other school staff to collect the facts.
+Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the School will usually take the lead in conducting an investigation as we have direct access to any affected children and other school staff to collect the facts.

-12.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the Executive Headteacher or Chair of Governors should contact the LADO directly on 01603 223693.
+12.8 Any member of staff or volunteer who does not feel confident to raise their concerns with the Executive Headteacher or Chair of Governors should contact the LADO directly via email to lado@norfolk.gov.uk

+12.9 Further information and guidance documents in relation to the LADO process, forms, leaflets and the Allegations against Persons who Work/Volunteer with Children Procedures are found on the Norfolk Safeguarding Children Partnership website.
 Further national guidance can be found at: Advice on whistleblowing.
 The NSPCC whistleblowing helpline is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8:00am to 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.
+Staff can call: 0800 028 0285 - line is available for 8:00pm, Monday to Friday or via e-mail: help@nspcc.org.uk.